- June 16, 2021

-One of the biggest issues with support and resistance is defining levels that actually mean something.
+One of the biggest issues with support and resistance is defining price levels that actually mean something.

 If you were to turn off all the bars on your screen, toss up some horizontal lines and then turn the bars back on, you would see that price has miraculously bounced from the line you have drawn.